pulibrary/bibdata/docs/browse-list.md

 For catalog-staging, ssh to a staging box (there are no workers for catalog-staging and the rake task needs to run on the catalog box).

 For catalog production, ssh to catalog-indexer1.
-Confirm through the crontab that it's running the call numbers and not other rake tasks

 - Ensure you're the deploy user
 - `$ cd /opt/orangelight/current and run the command below.`